-This paper is organised as follows.
-In Section \ref{sec:dyadic} we present some powerful results due to Lerner \cite{LeA2, LeCZ, DiPL} that allow one to bound in norm $T^{\Phi}$ by the so-called dyadic sparse operators.
-In Section \ref{maximal} we present the results obtained by Pérez in \cite{Pe94} and \cite{Pe95} concerning the maximal operator associated to a Young function.
-In Section \ref{proofthm} we give the proof of Theorem \ref{FSmAthm} and how to apply it to deduce Theorem \ref{FSmczo}.
-Section \ref{Applications} contains some applications that can be deduced from our main result and in Section \ref{sec:VVextensions} we present a vector-valued extension of the main theorem.
-Finally, Section \ref{sec:TwoWeighted} is devoted to extending our result to more general two-weight setting.
+\textbf{Structure of the paper.} In Section \ref{sec:dyadic} we present the results of Lerner \cite{LeA2, LeCZ, DiPL} that allow one to bound in norm $T^{\Phi}$ by the so-called dyadic sparse operators.
+In Section \ref{maximal} we recall the results obtained by Pérez in \cite{Pe94,Pe95} concerning the maximal operator associated to a Young function.
+In Section \ref{proofthm} we provide the proof of Theorem \ref{FSmAthm} and explain how to apply it to deduce Theorem \ref{FSmczo}.
+Section \ref{Applications} contains some applications that may be deduced from our main result, and Section \ref{sec:VVextensions} is devoted to a vector-valued extension of the main theorem.
+In Section \ref{sec:TwoWeighted} we are concerned with an extension of our result to a more general two-weight setting.
 Finally, we conclude with a section on further remarks. \\

 \textbf{Acknowledgements.} The author would like to thank his supervisor Jon Bennett for his continuous support and for many valuable comments on the exposition of this paper.